 Why Do You Need a Clean Hearth?Few things are better than evenings spent around a toasty fireplace during the frigid winter months.
 But what happens when your hearth hasn’t had a good cleaning in a while?
 Sparking fire after fire without cleaning or maintaining your fireplace not only aesthetically affects your hearth, but can also be quite dangerous.
 Consistent use causes creosote buildup, putting your health and home at risk.
 This oily, black substance is an accumulation of smoke, wood, tar, and other particles that are highly combustible if not taken care of.
 Without properly removing creosote and other dangerous buildups from your fireplace, you increase the risk of home fires, skin damage, and more.
 (See more info on this recent blog post).
 Essentially, a clean hearth ensures an attractive, and more importantly, a safe hearth.
-With these 6 tips for keeping your hearth clean, you can continue to enjoy warm evenings by the fire worry-free, all winter long.
+With these 6 tips of how to clean a fireplace hearth, you can continue to enjoy warm evenings by the fire worry-free, all winter long.

 Tip #1: Have your fireplace professionally inspected annually.Before your first fire of the season, get a professional inspection and cleaning of your chimney.
 This way, creosote and other buildups can be thoroughly detected and taken care of before you begin to burn fires regularly.
 Unsure if hiring an official chimney sweeper is necessary?
 Consider this: off-the-shelf chimney sweeping logs don’t always guarantee complete creosote removal.
 Not to mention, they’re not even recommended as a replacement for a professional chimney sweep.
 Your best bet is to find a credible chimney sweeper to ensure a thorough inspection and cleaning at the start of your burning season.